the

 Select research areas of interest.

-Submit your summer pre-application before the Pre-Application Admissions Deadline of August 9, 2025.
+Submit your Fall pre-application before the Pre-Application Admissions Deadline of August 9, 2026.

 Step 3